rancher/docs/content/rancher/v2.6/en/monitoring-alerting/configuration/receiver/_index.md

 Currently the Rancher Alerting Drivers app provides access to the following integrations:
 - Microsoft Teams, based on the [prom2teams](https://github.com/idealista/prom2teams) driver
 - SMS, based on the [Sachet](https://github.com/messagebird/sachet) driver

+### Changes in Rancher v2.5.8

+Rancher v2.5.8 added Microsoft Teams and SMS as configurable receivers in the Rancher UI.

+### Changes in Rancher v2.5.4

+Rancher v2.5.4 introduced the capability to configure receivers by filling out forms in the Rancher UI.

+{{% tabs %}}
+{{% tab "Rancher v2.5.8+" %}}

 The following types of receivers can be configured in the Rancher UI: